pserb/physics-engine-old/README.md

 Experimentation with building a simple 2D physics engine in java.

 ## TODO
-- Simulate Gravity
+- Adapt circle animation with physics calculations
-    - draw and animate the movement of a circle
+- User input to change velocity of circle (make it jump)
-    - relate pixels to meters